Humblemonk/DiceMaiden/README.md

 `!roll b1 4d6` : Counts number of dice at or below the number following `b`.
 If no number follows `b`, this option is ignored.

+`!roll br1 4d6` : As `b`, but returns the ratio of numbers below the number following `br` compared to the number of dice rolled, including explosions, but not rerolls.
+The first number is a simplified fraction, while the numbers in parenthies are the actual numbers.

 `!roll 4d6 ! unsort` or `!roll ul 4d6`: Roll four six-sided dice and unsort the tally.

 `!roll help` : Displays basic usage instructions.